An adventure from Prague to Dresden along the Elbe cycle route

 My sense of direction enabled me to get lost trying to leave Prague.
 Impressive as I even had GPS to follow.
 Nevertheless, I got to where I needed to be in the end – and that was right by the river.

 There are two reasons why I love touring along rivers.
 One, they’re easy to navigate.
 And two, they’re downhill (if you’re going in the right direction).
 Lucky for me the gradient was in my favour, so all I had to do was pedal.

 The route I chose to follow turned into a dirt track.
 The weather leading up to my ride wasn’t great, and I only had slick road tires on my bike.
-The path turns to a single track of mud just centimeters away from the flowing river.
+The path turns to a single track of mud just centimetres away from the flowing river.
 It became too dangerous for me to ride any longer.
-So I pushed my bike through the sludge while watching I didn’t slip into the water.
+So I pushed my bike through the sludge while watching.
+I didn’t slip into the water.

 The hostel staff told me I’d never make it in a day.
 I was starting to believe them…

-As I finished dragging my bike, I looked back and I was sure I’d taken the wrong route.
+As I finished dragging my bike, I looked back, and I was sure I’d taken the wrong route.
 In the chaos, I also managed to get myself a puncture.

 Bike ride to Dresden: halfway 50 miles (80 km)